 Equally at home in the opera house, on the concert stage, and in the recital hall, Ms. Thoreson has appeared as a guest artist with such groups as Portland Opera, Eugene Opera, Indianapolis Opera, Augusta Opera, Utah Festival Opera, Indiana University Opera Theatre, the Oregon Symphony, Portland Baroque Orchestra, Indianapolis Symphony Orchestra, Lafayette Symphony Orchestra, San Juan Symphony, the Bach Cantata Choir and Orchestra, and more, and has been a four-time guest artist with the Cincinnati Symphony Orchestra.

-Ms. Thoreson has performed as a soloist in many concert works, including Bach's B Minor Mass, Magnificat, and St. John Passion, Handel's Judas Maccabeus and Messiah, Haydn's Lord Nelson Mass, Mendelssohn's Elijah, Mozart's Coronation Mass and Solemn Vespers, Purcell's Thy Word is a Lantern, Respighi's Laud to the Nativity, Vivaldi's Gloria and many more.
+Ms. Thoreson has performed as a soloist in many concert works, including Bach's B Minor Mass, Magnificat, St. John Passion, and numerous cantatas, Händel's Judas Maccabeus and Messiah, Haydn's Lord Nelson Mass, Mendelssohn's Elijah, Mozart's Coronation Mass, Requiem, and Solemn Vespers, Purcell's Thy Word is a Lantern, Respighi's Laud to the Nativity, Vivaldi's Gloria and many more.

-Opera roles include Nefertiti (Philip Glass' Akhnaten), the Old Lady (Bernstein's Candide), La Zia Principessa (Puccini's Suor Angelica), Jo March (Adamo's Little Women), Orfeo (Gluck's Orfeo ed Euridice), Suzy (Puccini's La Rondine) and Dido (Purcell's Dido and Aeneas).
+Opera roles include Zulma (Rossini's L'Italiana in Algeri), Nefertiti (Philip Glass' Akhnaten), the Old Lady (Bernstein's Candide), La Zia Principessa (Puccini's Suor Angelica), Jo March (Adamo's Little Women), Orfeo (Gluck's Orfeo ed Euridice), Suzy (Puccini's La Rondine) and Dido (Purcell's Dido and Aeneas).
 Opera scenes--prepared under the tutelage of world-renowned soprano Carol Vaness--include Dame Quickly (Verdi's Falstaff), Adalgisa (Bellini's Norma), Hansel (Humperdinck's Hansel und Gretel), Nerone (Monteverdi's L'incoronazione di Poppea), Rosina (Rossini's Il barbiere di Siviglia) and Suzuki (Puccini's Madama Butterfly).